 Have a group of people keen for some yoga and a space to use?
 Then I can come to you and provide an intro to "yoga for the slopes" as well as mediation or pranayama.
 We want to look after our bodies during the winter months; the stress and strain of working, riding and most likely partying will take its toll, so self care is most definitely needed.
 As a seasonaire myself, I also know that money is tight, so am happy to offer discounted rates.
 Get in touch and we can talk more.

 I'm excited to be working with Cold Fusion Chalets to offer their guests exclusive times and yoga sessions this winter.
 If you're considering combing yoga with a skiing or snowboarding holiday, then this could be for you!
 Cold Fusion Chalets are especially designed for solo travellers - plus their food is sensational - check out their website and send me a message to touch base about your plans.
+In April we are offering a specialist week (and weekend) - ski (or board) and yoga in Morzine!
+Check out the Cold Fusion website for more information and booking.

 snow yoga gurus